armijnhemel/devicecode/doc/tui.md

 1. use the `odm` statement to show devices made by one or more ODMs
 2. use the `ignore_odm` statement to hide devices made by one or more ODMs

+##### Default operating system

+`os` can be used to show the default operating system that is installed on the device.

 ##### Serial